 If your supported discount pushes the supported price below this floor, the tool shows a "Below floor" badge on the Supported tier box.
 This is a warning, not a block.
 The calculator still shows you the true discounted price.
 It simply flags that at minimum enrollment, if every seat were filled at the supported price, the class would need subsidy.

-Below the discount and premium fields, you'll find three more inputs under Predicted Distribution:
+Below the discount and premium fields, you'll find input fields under Predicted Distribution, one per tier:

-These numbers drive the Predicted Tier Distribution table (Step 7 below).
+These numbers drive the Predicted Tier Distribution table (Step 8 below).
 If you've been running tiered classes and have actual data from your Class History, the tool will eventually offer to replace these research defaults with your real numbers.
-Until then, the defaults are a reasonable estimate.
+Aggregate learning currently covers 3-tier classes; 4-tier aggregation arrives once enough of your data has those four buckets to justify the form change.

 With tiered pricing enabled, click "Calculate Scenarios" in the header bar.
 The calculator generates your standard enrollment scenarios table and also produces two additional tables that only appear when tiered pricing is on:

 Both tables appear below the main enrollment scenarios.
-Let's walk through each one.
+Each one is covered below.

 The Supported-Seat Sustainability table answers a specific question: at each enrollment level, how many supported-price seats can my class absorb before it stops being viable?